-- The expected standard of behaviour they should be displaying at school - That they have a duty to follow the behaviour policy - The school's key rules and routines - The rewards they can earn for meeting the behaviour standard, and the consequences they will face if they don't meet the standard
+- The valued behaviour they should be displaying in and out of school - That they have a duty to follow the behaviour curriculum and policy - The school's key rules, routines and expectations (taught through the behaviour curriculum) - The rewards they can earn for displaying the valued behaviours and the potential consequences they will face if they display detrimental behaviours

-• The pastoral support that is available to them to help them meet the behavioural standards
+• The pastoral support that is available to them to help them display valued behaviours

-Children will be supported to meet the behaviour standards and will be provided with repeated induction sessions wherever appropriate.
+Children will be supported to understand and meet the behaviour expectations and will be provided with additional teaching where required.

-Children will be supported to develop an understanding of the school's behaviour policy and wider values.
+Children will be supported to develop an understanding of the school's rules and wider values.